Tickets and Stadium

 To contact the Bears ADA Coordinator, call our Ticket Office at (847) 615-BEAR.

 ADA Drop-Off / Pick-Up Area

-Disabled patrons may be dropped-off on the circle drive (southeast side of stadium) on Museum Campus Drive outside Gate 10.
-An ADA placard or ADA license plate must be visible to the police and parking attendants, and the person to whom the placard or license plate is registered must be an occupant of the vehicle in order to access the Gate 10 drop-off.
-Standard Parking will have a limited number of courtesy carts available for transport of the disabled patron to and from the Museum Campus parking lots.
-Only the disabled patron and one companion will be permitted on the carts.
+Disabled patrons may be dropped off at the circle drive located outside Gate 14 on the southeast side of stadium.
+An ADA placard or ADA license plate is required for access, and the person to whom the placard or license plate is registered must be an occupant of the vehicle in order to access the Gate 14 drop-off.
+If the driver does not have a coupon for onsite parking, they will be directed back into the traffic queue to the nearest available cash parking.